SUMNER COUNTY DEMOCRATIC PARTY BYLAWS

 - maintain all records related to the position for a period of 5 years;

-- transfer all records to their successor within 14 days of election; and,
+- transfer all records to their successor within 14 days of election.

 - receive all records from their predecessor within 14 days of election;

-- have charge and custody of and be responsible for all funds and securities of the Party from any source whatsoever, and shall deposit all such monies in the name of the _________ County Democratic Party in such bank or other depositories as shall be selected in accordance with the provisions of these bylaws (see Article IV, Section 6);
+- have charge and custody of and be responsible for all funds and securities of the County Party from any source whatsoever, and shall deposit all such monies in the name of the County Party in such bank or other depositories as shall be selected in accordance with the provisions of these bylaws (see Article IV, Section 6);

-- keep and maintain, open to inspection by any member of the Executive Committee at all reasonable times, adequate and correct accounts of the funds and transactions of the Executive Committee which shall include all matters required by law;
+- keep and maintain, open to inspection by any member of the Executive Committee at all reasonable times, adequate and correct accounts of the funds and transactions of the County Party which shall include all matters required by law;

-- disburse the funds of the Executive Committee as may be ordered by the Executive Committee through approved motions;
+- disburse the funds of the County Party as may be ordered by the Executive Committee through approved motions;

 - present a monthly itemized statement of income and expenditures to Executive Committee;

-- register with the Tennessee Registry of Election Finance (TREF) and/or Federal Election Commission (FEC), and file any and all reports required by the State Election Commission (SEC) and Federal Election Commission (FEC) should the Executive Committee choose to become a registered Political Action Committee (PAC) at the state and/or federal level;
+- register with the Tennessee Registry of Election Finance (TREF) and/or Federal Election Commission (FEC), and file any and all reports required by TREF and/or the FEC if the Executive Committee chooses to become a registered Political Action Committee (PAC) at the state and/or federal level;

 - if required by the Executive Committee, give a bond, to be paid for by the Executive Committee for the faithful discharge of the duties in such sum and with such corporate surety or sureties as the Executive Committee shall determine;